Pseudonymous-gdy/Machine-Learning/README.md

 - **Project Additions**: We will also be adding more project-related materials and examples to enhance the practical application of the concepts learned.

 ---
+### Credits
+Zhong, Z. (2025).
+Machine Learning [PowerPoint Slides].
+Thrust of Data Science and Analytics, The Hong Kong University of Science and Technology (Guangzhou).

+Li, J. (2024, November).
+Decision Tree [PowerPoint Slides].
+Thrust of Data Science and Analytics, The Hong Kong University of Science and Technology (Guangzhou).

+Koli, S. (2023, February). *Decision Trees: A Complete Introduction With Examples*.
+Medium. https://medium.com/@MrBam44/decision-trees-91f61a42c724.

+---
 Join the editing through email: dguo294@connect.hkust-gz.edu.cn